pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 we can use non-interlocked read-modify-write instructions, since any interrupt (please don't mention imprecise interrupts) will happen before or after any such instruction, and never in the middle of an instruction.

+Let's use that to simplify wait-free hazard pointers.

 Wait-free hazard pointers with interrupt-atomic instructions
 ------------------------------------------------------------